Jaspreetsm21/Covid19-ML/README.md

 Data/API Source -  https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest

-I was able to connect through API using the requests library without any authentication and then used json library to convert the data into DataFrame.
+I was able to connect through API using the requests library without any authentication and then used Json library to convert the data into DataFrame.

 #  2. Oracle SQL (ETL)

-For the Tableau Dashboard, I was able to load the DataFrame onto Oracle SQL as most of the project at my work start with manipulating the data inside SQL.
+For the Tableau Dashboard, I was able to load the DataFrame onto Oracle SQL as most of the projects at my work start with manipulating the data inside SQL.

 Packages: Pandas and cx_Oracle